 Will the procedure need to be repeated?

-Tissue flaps will not need to be replaced during lifetime.
+Tissue flaps will not need to be replaced during your lifetime.
 However, if there are complications, some procedures cannot be repeated.

 Risk of complications